Can I File For Bankruptcy Separately From My Spouse?

 There is significant interplay between divorce and bankruptcy, because spouses usually have a joint obligation on a number of debts.
 It will be an individual analysis, based on the particular circumstances of the person considering filing.
 Some debts that arise from separation, such as alimony and child support, are non-dischargeable.
 However, other debts, such as equitable distribution, can be dischargeable in some circumstances.
 It is encouraged to consult with both divorce counsel and bankruptcy counsel to evaluate the individual circumstances, in terms of bankruptcy timing.

-What Happens If Someone Files For A Bankruptcy In The Middle Of A Divorce?
+What Happens If Someone Files For A Bankruptcy In The Middle Of Divorce Affairs?

 In most instances, divorce actions are not subject to the automatic stay which often comes out of bankruptcy filings.
+For the rest who are in difficult marital situations, the automatic stay may provide temporary relief.
 However, there can be situations where the automatic stay may impact the proceedings in a divorce.
 Depending on the circumstances, the bankruptcy could temporarily forestall progress in the divorce action.

 What Can I Do To Protect Myself If My Spouse Files For Bankruptcy?